-Bulgarian section of TurkStream gas pipeline extension4.
-May 2020. / SEE Energy News
+Bulgarian section of TurkStream gas pipeline extension, SEE Energy News

 Bulgarian section of TurkStream gas pipeline extension will be completed by the end of this year, Ekaterina ZaharievaBulgarian Minister of Foreign Affairs said.